The Sat: Its Myths and Realities

 Math was temporarily eliminated in 1928.
 It would briefly return in the 1930s as one of two separate sections (the other one was the verbal section), and then vanished again until 1942 when it was reintroduced with multiple choice questions.

-Paragraph reading was eliminated in 1946 and replaced with a broader reading compression section in the verbal part of the test.
+Paragraph-reading comprehension section was eliminated in 1946 and replaced with a broader reading comprehension section in the verbal part of the test (the passages were usually truncated essays that were condensed into one long paragraph).

 The next major changes came in the 1990s when more emphasis was placed on reading passages.
 This led to the elimination of the antonym questions.
 Also some non-multiple choice questions returned to the math section.